-1.1 This report sets out the Annual Governance Statement for 2012/2013 in draft.
-The Statement describes the governance arrangements that were in place during the financial year.
-The Statement is eventually to be signed by the Chief Executive and the Leader of the Council following reviews by this Committee and then Standards Committee.
+- 1.1 This report sets out an Annual Governance Statement for 2012/2013 describing the governance arrangements that were in place during the financial year.
+The Statement is eventually to be signed by the Chief Executive and the Leader of the Council following reviews by this Committee and then Standards Committee. - 1.2 An action plan has been developed resulting from the gaps in governance identified.

-2 RECOMMENDATIONS
+2. RECOMMENDATIONS